How To Create A College First Aid Kit + Clever Container Ideas

 Clever Storage For A College First Aid Kit

 There are a lot of items on the lists above, so where should you keep all of these first aid items in college?
-You can get a specific first aid kit box or container, but most are pretty small.
-The following are other more creative options that will give you a little more room and flexibility.
+You can get a dedicated first-aid kit box or container, but most are pretty small.
+The following are other, more creative options that will give you a little more room and flexibility.

 College First Aid Kit